GraphIt-DSL/GraphIt-DSL.github.io/python-getting-started.md

 python3 pagerank_delta.py <path/to/graph.mtx>
 ```

-If everything runs properly, this will output the time elapsed for computation.
+Running the code outputs the time elapsed to run the computation.

 ### Fix if python3 cannot find GraphIt